Izekeal/Nerf_Blaster_Target/README.md

-## NERF Blaster Target
+# NERF Blaster Target
-Run a target practice game with an Arduino and Line Trackers as sensors.
+Run a target practice game with an Arduino, LEDs, and Line Trackers as sensors.

 ## Overview
 Targets light up at random intervals and line trackers report back a successful hit to the Arduino.
 Points and remaining time are shown on an I2C LCD display.